KevinVillegasDev/ValorantGuide/README.md

 ## Project Description

-Valorant themed website that lets you check weapon skins and get info on angents.
+Valorant themed website that lets you check weapon stats and get info on agents.

 ## API